sugayathriponnada/DS606_TeamF_Ponnada_Annreddy_Bode_AI-RADIOLOGY_P3Final/docs/index.md

 ## 🧠 Project Highlights

--🔍 Used the NIH ChestX-ray14 dataset with over 100,000 labeled X-ray images.
+-🔍 Used the NIH ChestX-ray14 dataset with over 100,000 labelled X-ray images.

--📦 Dataset downloaded and extracted automatically from Hugging Face Datasets.
+-📦 The dataset was downloaded and extracted automatically from Hugging Face Datasets.

 -🧹 Implemented a multi-label preprocessing pipeline with label binarization using MultiLabelBinarizer.